shivannis/xandr-docs-public/xandr-docs/articles/invest/welcome-to-mobile.md

 ---
-title : Welcome to Mobile
+title : Microsoft Invest - Welcome to Mobile description : Learn how advertising works on mobile apps.
-description : As the world transitions toward heavier mobile device usage, learning the ins and outs of mobile buying becomes essential.
 ---

-# Welcome to mobile
+# Microsoft Invest - Welcome to mobile

 As the world transitions toward heavier mobile device usage, learning the ins and outs of mobile buying becomes essential.
 Luckily, advertising on mobile apps is mostly similar to traditional web advertising (and where it differs, we'll explain those differences - see